nclwater/FIRM2/ARCHITECTURE.md

 shortest path to the end node is determined.
 This path is then stored in an attribute in the Car object.
 The car starts travelling along this network.
-On every tick the car is moved forward along the network by calculating the distance travelled in km at the speed (mph) given.
-The distance is stored as the distance from the nearest node.
+On every tick the car is moved forward along the network by calculating the distance travelled in km at the speed limit (mph) given for the road.
+The distance is stored as
+the distance from the nearest node.
 As a car reaches a node, the previous node is removed and whatever distance was "overshot" becomes the next distance travelled.
 If another car occupies the space the car is meant to move to, the